jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 <img src="../../wiki_images/controllers/playstation-eye-toy.png" width="250">

-Used for various titles on the PlayStation 2.
+Used for various titles on the PlayStation 2 the most famous being the `EyeToy` game series.

 #### How to emulate in PCSX2